-- Inform their coaches of the colleges to which they plan to apply as a recruited athlete. - Make contact with college coaches early in the application process. - Pass on requests for athletic information to their coaches and requests for academic information to the School Counselor. - Register for NCAA Division 1 & 2 clearances at www.ncaa.org.
+- Inform their coaches of the colleges to which they plan to apply as recruited athletes. - Contact college coaches early in the application process. - Pass on requests for athletic information to their coaches and requests for academic information to the School Counselor. - Register for NCAA Division 1 & 2 clearances at www.ncaa.org.